For clergy abuse survivors, Sinead O’Connor’s protest that offended so many was brave and prophetic

 “Sinéad saw predator priests not as a ‘couple bad apples’ but as signs and proof of a deeply corrupt and almost untouchable clerical system,” Anderson said.
 “It took tremendous courage for her to be one of those early, lonely voices for the voiceless.”

-Michael McDonnell, interim executive director of Survivors Network of those Abused by Priests, said O’Conner “wore the anguish of victims of clergy abuse and it seems as though she knew in 1992 the horrors that hadn’t yet been revealed.
+Michael McDonnell, interim executive director of Survivors Network of those Abused by Priests, said O’Connor “wore the anguish of victims of clergy abuse and it seems as though she knew in 1992 the horrors that hadn’t yet been revealed.

 “Ultimately,” he said, “she relieved the pain for tens of thousands of victims with rebellion.”